g7uvw/Apricot-Chameleon/readme.md

 # Apricot Chameleon PC091-B
 ## 11B279 21

 There is almost zero information online about this 1988 vintage computer motherboard.
-What information I have found is documented on Twitter in [this thread](https://twitter.com/DTL/status/1422919801475842049).

 There are three EPROMS on the board: